-Volunteers in Rwanda work with our in-country partner PREFER Rwanda in Musanze, Rwanda to improve the lives of the country’s youth through education resources.
+Volunteers in Rwanda work with our in-country partner PREFER Rwanda in Musanze, Rwanda to forward the organization’s development goals surrounding education, economic advancement and quality of life for the region’s residents.
 The local economy here is poor, but malnutrition is not a factor in this agricultural area as it is rich with volcanic soil.
 Many locals survive with subsistence farming for their own needs.
 They live in mud-huts with no electricity or running water and cooking outside with charcoal.

 About The Trip: